-Tom Simpson Retro Ride and Cycling Festival 2022
+Tom Simpson Retro Ride and Cycling Festival 2023

-Saturday 10th & Sunday 11th September 2022
+Friday 15th, Saturday 16th & Sunday 17th September 2023

-The route runs through quiet pastoral countryside on roads Tom used when he was training.
-These roads were where he forged his ambition to become a world class professional cyclist, and where he rode his first races.
-There are two distances; the 50-kilometre ‘Moyenne’ route and the 84-kilometre ‘Grand’.
+Tom Simpson grew up in Harworth and started cycling there.
+The route runs through quiet pastoral countryside on roads Tom used for his training rides.
+These roads were where he discovered his ambition to become a world class professional cyclist, and where he first raced.
+The Retro Ride offers two distances to choose from; the 50-kilometre middle-distance and the 84-kilometre longer ride.
 They both explore the quiet lanes of North Nottinghamshire, with short dips into North Lincolnshire and South Yorkshire.
 The routes are mostly flat, with some rolling sections and one steep climb.
-The rides share most of the same roads, with the Moyenne only missing the Grand’s northern section.
+The rides share most of the same roads, with the middle-distance only missing the northern section of the longer route.
 You can choose which route you ride on the day.

 The Tom Simpson Retro Ride & Cycling Festival is sponsored by Premium Motorhomes of Doncaster